 The portion of the Incentive Fee based on income for each period equaled 50% of the period's excess income amount, until the cumulative Incentive Fee payments for the period equaled 20% of the period's income amount distributed or distributable to stockholders as described in clause (A) of the preceding paragraph.
-Thereafter, the portion of the Incentive Fee based on income for the period equaled 20% of the period's amount distributable to stockholders.
+Thereafter, the portion of the Incentive Fee based on income for the period equaled 20% of the period's amount distributed or distributable to stockholders.

-For the years ended December 31, 2016, 2015 and 2014, both the previous and current Advisor together earned zero, \$11,061 and \$9,972,822 in Incentive Fees based on income, respectively.
+For the period from January 1, 2017 through March 6, 2017, BlackRock Advisors did not earn Incentive Fees based on income from the Company.
+For the years ended December 31, 2016 and 2015, the Company incurred zero and \$11,061 in Incentive Fees based on income, respectively.

-Annual Incentive Fee Based on Capital Gains Until March 6, 2017 portion of Incentive Fee based on capital gains was calculated in the same manner as such portion of the Incentive Fee in the prior investment agreement.
-For each annual period, the Company paid the Advisor an Incentive Fee on capital gains based on the amount by which (A) net realized capital gains, if any, exceeded gross unrealized capital depreciation, if any, occurring during the period in excess of (B) the amount, if any, by which the period's hurdle rate exceeded the amount of income used in the determination of the Incentive Fee based on income for the period.
+(ii) Annual Incentive Fee Based on Capital Gains Until March 6, 2017

+The portion of the Incentive Fee based on capital gains was calculated and paid on an annual basis beginning on July 1 of each annual period and ending on June 30 of the next calendar year.
+The portion of Incentive Fee based on capital gains was calculated in the same manner as such portion of the Incentive Fee in the prior investment agreement.
+For each annual period, the Company paid BlackRock Advisors an Incentive Fee on capital gains based on the amount by which (A) net realized capital gains, if any, exceeded gross unrealized capital depreciation, if any, occurring during the period in excess of (B) the amount, if any, by which the period's hurdle rate exceeded the amount of income used in the determination of the Incentive Fee based on income for the period.
 The amount of the excess of (A) over (B) described in this paragraph is referred to as the excess gain amount.